- Lip Trill History

 The first step to learning to lip trill is making sure that you are comfortable moving back and forth between partials that are close together.

-My harmonic series studies (used with the harmonic series reference) covers these, but make sure you practice moving between the 7-8, 8-9, and 9-10 partials.
-Since these are higher up in the register, it’s better to start on a longer horn (123, 13, or 23) so you can keep your embouchure as relaxed as possible in the beginning.
+My harmonic series studies (used with the harmonic series reference) cover these but make sure you practice moving between the 7-8, 8-9, and 9-10 partials.
+Since these are higher up in the register, it’s better to start on a longer horn (123, 13, or 23) so you can keep your embouchure as relaxed as possible.
+Once you’re comfortable moving between these partial pairs in this register, you can use a shorter horn (and higher notes), just make sure to the motion air-focused.

 Once you’re able to do between 5-10 steady quarter notes on a fingering, there are two approaches to turn that ability into a trill.

 The first (and most common) way is to speed up the rhythm of the note changes gradually.
 I call this the Slow-Fast method.
 Go from quarters to eighths, to triplets, etc., until you’ve got a trill going.
 This is a long process, of course, and you won’t be able to go from quarters to a trill in a week!
-Just like before, though, more important than speed is steadiness of rhythm and note changes.
+Just like before, it’s more important to be steady than fast.
+Speed comes when the coordination improves.

 Depending on your skill and comfort level, you can start by holding a long tone for a few beats to establish your air support, or enter the trill “cold.”
 Remember to start with the more comfortable way until it is reliable – don’t make learning this technique any more difficult than it needs to be!